 - Legal Support during the Whitelist Period, Pre-ICO & ICO period.

-- Legal Report for the Token (Security or Utility?) after the Reviewal of the Whitepaper (Opinion Letter from our Law Firm – Requirement for the Bank & the Exchanges).
+- Legal Report for the Token (Security or Utility?) after the Reviewal of the Whitepaper and other material (Opinion Letter from our Law Firm – Requirement for the Bank & the Exchanges).